Georgia Mavragani - Municipal and Regional Theatre of Kozani

 The Promised Land

-2026 marks the end of lignite’s era, proclaimed in 2019.
-In these transitional times, the play takes us back to where it all started; the Marshall Plan and the beginning of the lignite expansion in the 1940s; the economic growth and DEI’s ‘monocultre’; the thousand jobs and the landscape’s radical transformation.
-And all the invisible sides to this story: the health implications, the work accidents, the environmental protests, and today’s uncertainty due to delignification leading the region towards a new, blurry future.
+2026 marks the end of the lignite era, as announced in 2019.
+In this period of transition, the play returns us to where it all began: the Marshall Plan and the onset of lignite expansion in the 1940s; the years of economic growth and DEI’s ‘monoculture’; the thousands of jobs- and the radical transformation of the landscape.
+It also brings into view the less visible dimensions of this history: the impact on public health, workplace accidents, environmental protests, and today’s uncertainty as delignification steers the region towards an as yet indistinct future.

-The Promised Land is the Municipal and Regional Theatre of Kozani’s new production for the summer of 2026, co-produced with Athens Epidaurus Festival.
-It is a theatrical play deeply connected to Western Macedonia’s identity and community, as well as the country’s little-known history of energy.
+The Promised Land is the Municipal and Regional Theatre of Kozani’s new production for summer 2026, co-produced with the Athens Epidaurus Festival.
+It is a theatrical work deeply rooted in the identity and community of Western Macedonia, as well as in the country’s lesser-known energy history.

-As Georgia Mavragani remarks: ‘Behind every power outage/blackout lie a thousand human lives that compose one of the most important chapters of modern Greece: that of electric power production from DEI and its pivotal role in the shaping of the social, economic, and environmental character of the region.’
+As Georgia Mavragani notes: “Behind every power cut lie a thousand human lives, forming one of the most significant chapters of modern Greece: the production of electric power by DEI and its pivotal role in shaping the region’s social, economic, and environmental fabric.”

-The Promised Land is part of DIPETHE Kozani’s strategic orientation which supports the production of contemporary works in creative conversation with the region’s history and related issues.
-The work’s presentation within the Festival’s context aspire to function as an act of collective cultural dialogue and self-awareness: as a direct and living testimony about energy, loss, and a transition that does not concern only a place or a geographical region, but the whole country and the people.
+The Promised Land forms part of DIPETHE Kozani’s strategic orientation, which supports the creation of contemporary works in dialogue with the region’s history and its pressing concerns.
+Its presentation within the Festival aspires to function as an act of collective cultural dialogue and self-awareness: a direct, living testimony to energy, loss, and a transition that extends beyond a single place or region to encompass the entire country.

 Related Events